Balloon Sinuplasty in Santa Monica & Torrance, CA

 The level of discomfort during balloon sinus dilation is reportedly only about a 2 on a pain scale of 1 to 10.
 After the procedure, most patients encounter very little, if any discomfort.
 If you are concerned about post-treatment symptoms, talk with your doctor about how to manage comfort using over-the-counter medication or other remedies.

-Recovery after balloon sinus dilation is minimal.
+Recovery after a balloon sinuplasty is minimal.
 Other than a small amount of bloody discharge, patients are unlikely to notice other side effects of treatment.
 Within 24 to 48 hours, most patients have fully resumed their normal daily activities.